More people in your life than time to see them is a fortunate tension.

 But we do need to be honest about the tension.

-One of the greatest challenges of a leader is to make people decisions.
+One of the greatest challenges of a leader is in making people decisions.
 You just can’t see everyone.

 My first instinct about time with a person is “yes.”
-Then I look at my calendar, and it says “no.” Somewhere between my heart’s desire and the reality of a finite amount of time, are time-related decisions that I must make as a leader, friend, husband, and dad.
+Then I look at my calendar, and it says “no.” Somewhere between my heart’s desire and the reality of a finite amount of time, are time-related decisions that I must make as a leader, friend, husband, dad, and now, Papa.